NaveenTayyebi/CFLO/1-D/relations.md

 # 1-D Compressible Flow Relations

-All equations are referenced from "Modern Compressible Flow" by Anderson.
+All equations are referenced from "Modern Compressible Flow" by Anderson (4th Ed, ISBN 978-1-260-57082-3).

 ## Fundamental Relations